 '''

-SSL KEYSTORE FILE

-/work/keystores/ssl client.kdb
+SSL_KEYSTORE_FILE /work/keystores/ssl_client.kdb

-Keystore file
+Kevstore file

-SSL_KEYSTORE_STH

 /work/keystores/ssl_client.sth

+SSL KEYSTORE STH

 Keystore stash file

 '''

-3. Use the GSKCapiCmd command-line interface to set up a keystore and its password stash file and digital certificate.

-When you create the password, be sure that:

-- You use the command associated with the installed version of GSKit (for example, gsk7capicmd or gsk8capicmd). - The name and location of the keystore and its stash file are as specified in the conssl.cfg file. - Permissions on the keystore and its stash file are set to 666, even though the permissions are not enforced.
+- 3. Use the GSKCapiCmd command-line interface, which is a part of JRE 1.6 or later, to set up a keystore and its password stash file and digital certificate. - When you create the password, be sure that: - You use the command associated with the installed version of GSKit (for example, gsk7capicmd or gsk8capicmd). - The name and location of the keystore and its stash file are as specified in the conssl.cfg file. - Permissions on the keystore and its stash file are set to 666, even though the permissions are not enforced.